iqm0/selenium-shop/README.md

 Web automation

-This was a prototype (MVP) of web automation with the Nando's UK website.
-This was done using Python and Selenium to accomplish the following:
+This was a prototype (MVP) of web automation using the Nando's UK website and reach the payment / checkout page.

+This was created using Python and Selenium to accomplish the following:

 🖱.
-Click through the website and order a single dish
+Click through the website, finding and ordering a single dish

 🔐.
-Log in to a user account
+Log in to a user account created previously (as the automation window does not have any local data, new login has to be done every session)

 📧.
-Grab a 2-factor code from an email inbox, using a regex filter on the most recent unread message subject line
+Grab a 2-factor code from an email inbox (Gmail), translate into text and use a filter To find the code from the message subject line

 📋.
 Paste that code in the sign-in page